 - Each party asks his solicitor to negotiate the precise words of a full agreement covering not only the agreed terms but all of the consequential points in a document which the parties will then sign.

-- There remain issues to be discussed so the parties and the mediator have agreed to continue the mediation process at the earliest possible moment.
-The timing depends largely on the availability of the mediator to continue while all the arguments are fresh in the minds of the parties and himself.
+- There remain issues to be discussed so the parties and the Mediator have agreed to continue the mediation process at the earliest possible moment.
+The timing depends largely on the availability of the Mediator to continue while all the arguments are fresh in the minds of the parties and himself.

-- Occasionally, for one reason or another there is no settlement “on the day” but over the next couple of weeks, the parties have had the opportunity to digest what has happened during the mediation process and probably to consult with others.
+- Occasionally, for one reason or another there is no settlement “on the day” but over the next couple of weeks, the parties have had the opportunity to digests what has happened during the mediation process and probably to consult with others.
 They resume negotiation and do reach a settlement.

 - Occasionally, no agreeme nt has been reached.

 Steps in an online mediation process

-Step one is pretty much the same as We described in step one for the live mediation, above.
+Step one is pretty much the same as we described in step one for the live mediation, above.
 Whatever mediation process you want, your mediator has to spend time assessing whatever documents you and your conflict party produce, the history of your case, what you want to achieve through mediation and how that can best be done.
 Of course he does the same for each party.

 The final stage is very similar to that in a live meeting as set out above.
 You could agree to meet via the Internet, or a telephone conference call, or simply by continuing to use the Mediator as an intermediary.